-- i. understand and critically respond to the aesthetic sensibility of Shakespeare. - ii. appreciate the original and creative use of language in Shakespearean texts. - iii. grasp the critical techniques for dramatic texts.
+- i. understood and have been able to critically respond to the aesthetic sensibility of Shakespeare. - ii. the ability to appreciate the original and creative use of language in Shakespearean texts. - iii. grasped the critical techniques for dramatic texts.

 Literary Terms & Concepts: Elizabethan Age, Poet vs. Bard, Shakespearean Comedy, Shakespearean Tragedy, Shakespearean Historical Plays, Shakespearean Sonnet, Shakespearean Fool And Clown (Special Reference To Falstaff), Shakespearean Hero & Heroine, Villains In Shakespeare's Plays, Tragic Flaw and Catharsis, Anachronism, Criticism of Shakespeare and Adaptation of Shakespeare's Plays